4th November 2017

 It also makes the beds look good – here’s part of the Mentmore Road Under-5’s bed that we were weeding and mulching this week, to tidy the gardens before the Remembrance Sunday service:

-The next job will be to thin the forget-me-not seedlings – we want some of them, but we can’t keep them all or they’ll crowd out the snowdrops and grape hyacinths they’re growing through; then we’ll add yet more leaf mould mulch. to keep those bulbs happy.
+The next job will be to thin the forget-me-not seedlings – we want some of them, but we can’t keep them all or they’ll crowd out the snowdrops and grape hyacinths they’re growing through; once we’ve taken them out, we’ll add yet more leaf mould mulch. to keep those bulbs happy.

 Up till now, the only problem has been getting enough of it.
-We’ve been very lucky in that the Town Council had spare leaf mould this year, so we’ve been able to use that; and we’ve now built a large chicken wire bin near our compost area, and started collecting leaves.
-(They need to be processed separately from garden compost, which rots through bacterial action; leaf mould is mainly made by fungal activity).
-There are two bins, each two metres square, and about one metre eighty high; a couple of weeks ago they looked very empty and daunting, but some of the team have been raking up leaves from the Memorial Gardens and the playing fields, while others have bagged up leaves from home and brought them over.
-We’ve been promised more from other organisations round the town, and most afternoons some of us are out raking them out – on warmer, sunny days it’s a great way of getting plenty of exercise, though it’s a lot less enticing when it’s freezing cold and wet.
+We’ve been very lucky in that the Town Council had spare leaf mould this year, so we’ve been able to use that; and we’ve now built a large chicken wire bin near our compost area, and started collecting leaves to fill it.
+Leaves rot down by a different process from garden compost, which rots through bacterial action; leaf mould rots down mainly by fungal activity).
+There are two bins, each two metres square, and about 1.80 metres high; a couple of weeks ago they looked very empty and daunting, but some of the team have been raking up leaves from the Memorial Gardens and the playing fields, while others have bagged up leaves from home and brought them over.
+We’ve been promised more from other organisations round the town, and most afternoons some of us are out raking them up – on warmer, sunny days it’s a great way of getting plenty of exercise, though it’s a lot less enticing when it’s freezing cold and wet.
 Still, it’s always good to focus on how much less weeding and watering work we’ll have to do next year as a result of all our work now!

-Difficult to photograph against the low winter light, but that leaf mould bin is now higher than we are – thank you, Leighton Buzzard Narrow Gauge Railway for filling bags for us when they cleared the lines before starting the Santa Specials; the Town Council’s ground staff, who cleared a lot of leaves from the park before Remembrance Sunday and too them over to the bin for us; children from Pulford School, who collected leaves from their playing fields (not forgetting Barry who organised the deliveries); John from the allotments who gave us a lot of bags of leaves; Penny and Janet who let us go and rake up the leaves in their gardens, members of South Beds Friends of the Earth, who brought leaves down; John who brought half the leaves on Milebush to us … and many others.
+Difficult to photograph against the low winter light, but that leaf mould bin is now higher than we are!
+Thank you to Leighton Buzzard Narrow Gauge Railway for filling bags for us when they cleared the lines before starting the Santa Specials; and thank you to the Town Council’s ground staff, who cleared a lot of leaves from the park before Remembrance Sunday and took them over to the bin for us, to the children from Pulford School, who collected leaves from their playing fields (not forgetting Barry who organised the deliveries), to John Milebush and John from the allotments, who both gave us a lot of bags of leaves, to Penny and Janet who let us go and rake up the leaves in their gardens, and last but definitely not least, to members of South Beds Friends of the Earth, who saved bags of leaves for us.
 This will rot down to about a third or a quarter of its current size, hopefully with the bit in the middle rotting fast enough to provide us with leaf mould next growing season.
 Thank you all!